kcleal/fslr/README.rst

     then selected using dodi.
     A BAM and BED file is saved at this stage; [name].bwa_dodi.bam, [name].mappings.bed.

-4. Cluster the reads:
+4. Cluster the 'complex' reads:

-    The purpose of the clustering step is to identify highly similar reads that are potentially the result of the same event getting amplified prior to the sequencing.
+    The purpose of the clustering step is to identify reads with similar mapping patetrns that are potentially the result of the same event getting amplified prior to the sequencing.
+In other words, we are aiming to cluster reads that are from the same complex structural rearrangement.
+This step is only applied to reads with >=3 alignments.
     It works by constructing a graph based on the level of overlapping intervals and utilizing Jaccard-similarity measures.
     A [name].mappings.cluster.bed file is created that shows which reads and alignments are in the same cluster.